 Frequency and Types of Patient-Reported Errors in Electronic Health Record Ambulatory Care Notes , JAMA Network Open (2020)

 Health care practitioners read and write thousands of notes every year.
 Quality and accuracy matter, and when patients review their notes they add a second set of eyes.
 Patients may report on clinically important discrepancies, particularly those involving medications and inaccurate documentation.
 Studies find that close to 10% of patients find errors in their records, and they view a quarter of these as serious.
 Importantly, 25% of doctors who have been offering open notes for more than a year report that patients have found errors that they, the doctors, felt were serious.
 And open notes remind patients of important next steps, such as diagnostic and screening tests, referrals, and immunizations.

-The practice sends a strong message about transparency and inclusivity that turns passive patients into active safety partners.
-It builds trust.
 Moreover, open and honest communication can help decrease litigation, as demonstrated repeatedly in studies addressing medical error disclosure.

 Patients Managing Medications and Reading Their Visit Notes: A Survey of OpenNotes Participants , Annals of Internal Medicine (2019)

 Sharing Physician Notes Through an Electronic Portal is Associated With Improved Medication Adherence: Quasi-Experimental Study , Journal of Medical Internet Research (2015)